heidihendry/camelot/README.md

 #### Custom Reports

 Custom reports and column definitions for reports can be registered by creating a *reports module*.
 A reports module can also override existing reports and columns.

-Reports modules are clojure files (`.clj` extension) are loaded when Camelot is first started.
-Any name you choose can be given to the clojure file.

-Reports modules are stored under the subdirectory `/modules/reports` subdirectory of Camelot's config directory (as described above).
-If the `/modules/reports` subdirectories don't exist, you will need to create them and place your reports modules in there.
+Reports modules are Clojure files (`.clj` extension) and are stored under the subdirectory `/modules/reports` of Camelot's config directory (described above).
+If the `/modules/reports` subdirectories don't exist, you will need to create them.

-Modules are loaded each time a report is ran.
+All modules in this directory will be loaded before each report is ran.

 Here's an example module to create and register a custom column, and a custom report using that column.